Catherine22/WebServices/README.md

 Take kyfw.12306.cn for example.
 1. Download the certificate of kyfw.12306.cn and add to assets file.
 2. Add this certificate to trustManager[]
-3. Let "HttpsURLConnection" trusts  this certificate
+3. Let "HttpsURLConnection" trust this certificate
 4. Go to [P02_HttpURLConnection] to see more.

 ## Download and cache images